EMIR Reporting After Brexit - What to Expect

 With the added complexity of the dual UK / EU EMIR regimes to compete with, it’s critical for businesses to ensure that the EMIR reports they submit are accurate and compliant.

-By making use of eflow’s TZTR transaction reporting software, you could avoid the complexities of having to prepare and format your reports for the different regimes whilst benefiting from a simple and united approach to dealing with Trade Repositories, Approved Reporting Mechanisms and National Competent Authorities.
+By making use of eflow’s TZTR regulatory reporting software, you could avoid the complexities of having to prepare and format your reports for the different regimes whilst benefiting from a simple and united approach to dealing with Trade Repositories, Approved Reporting Mechanisms and National Competent Authorities.

 For an effective, cost-efficient, and above all compliant approach to post-Brexit transaction reporting, book a demo below or contact eflow today.